Dr James Martin PhD, BSc (Hons), PGCHE

 UK

-James Martin is an Assistant Professor in Biostatistics in the Institute of Applied Health Research.
-He is a member of the Biostatistics, Evidence Synthesis, Test Evaluation and Modelling (BESTEAM) research group.
+James Martin is an Associate Professor of Biostatistics working in the Department of Applied Health Sciences, within the Biostatistics, Evidence Synthesis, Test Evaluation and prediction Models (BESTEAM) research group.

 Qualifications